Since 2008 a carved stone

 and stir my heart below;

-The Chinese "willow" can be read as either one or many (那 "that" implies one, but this could be read as refering to the 河畔 riverbank); Susan Gu's translation used the plural (there are many willows on the Cam) but King's college news
+The Chinese "willow" can be read as either one or many (那 "that" usually implies one, but it could be an abbreviated 那些 "those", or it could be "that" but referring to the 河畔 riverbank); Susan Gu's translation used "willows" (there are many on the Cam) but King's college news

 said it is thought that the poem refers to the